marjoleinF/workshop-ECPA15/README.md

 Here you can find the materials for ECPA15 workshop on decision tree methods for psychological assessment.

-The file 'Slides.pdf' contains the presentation slides.
+The files 'Slides.pptx' and 'Slides.pdf' contain the presentation slides.

 The file 'Fitting_trees_in_R.pdf' contains a manual with R code, results and explanations.